GoogleChrome/developer.chrome.com/site/en/blog/help-css-nesting-again/index.md

   A bird nest with a couple of blue eggs inside, surrounded by lush greenery.
 ---

 After we ran [the previous survey to help choose the syntax for CSS Nesting](/blog/help-css-nesting), the CSS Working Group continued debate over the best way to define nesting in CSS.
 During the discussions new syntax ideas were suggested.
-To help the Working Group choose between any of these syntaxes, a new survey is launched.
+To help the Working Group choose between any of these syntaxes, there is a new survey.

 ## The Options